h4ckyou/h4ckyou.github.io/posts/ctf/bicdefcon23/index.md

 Running it spawns a shell
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/0145715f-2188-42a3-910d-ad5e083373ab)

+### Fairplay [First Blood 🩸]

+I won't give detailed explanation but just TD;LR as I'm writing this months after the ctf ended

+This challenge deals with a one byte overwrite which we would take abuse of and overwrite a libc address call back main

+The main function would check if the value stored in the global variable `i` is `10` and if it is it spawns a shell

+So the goal is to call main 10 times and we can get that by doing the one byte overwrite to call back main multiple times

+Here's the expploit script: [link]()

-- I'll add the remaining solved 2 pwn chall later
+- I'll add the remaining solved 2 pwn chall later hopefully

 ## Cryptography